![]() | ![]() | ![]() | ![]() |

 Fundraising Officers - Christine and David Wilson

-We have excellent support from health and social care professionals and provide help and advice, support with social activities, or just a listening ear when you need one.
+We work with health and social care professionals and provide help and advice, support with social activities, or just a listening ear when you need one.
 All brain injuries are different and each person deals with them in different ways but you just need to remember that we are here for you and you are not alone.
 If you feel we can help you or you would like to join us do contact us.

 Our patron - Simon Yates